rupaksalekin2018/Domain-Specific-LLM-Finetuning/README.md

-# README: LLaMA 3.1/3.2 Fine-tuning with Unsloth
+# LLaMA 3.1/3.2 Fine-tuning with Unsloth

 ## Project Overview
 This project provides an end-to-end solution for fine-tuning LLaMA 3.1 and LLaMA 3.2 models using the **Unsloth** library for accelerated training.
 The objective is to fine-tune these models on domain-specific tasks using a CSV file containing a **Question and Answer (QA)** format.
 The project is specifically designed for **Advanced Named Entity Recognition (NER)** with entity extraction capabilities.
 After fine-tuning, the model can be used to build domain-specific chatbots or integrated into AI agents. remove the pip install lines iif anyone wants to run it directly.
 Also, setup a environment using pyenv and install the dependancies using requirements.txt